priyakdey/priyakdey.github.io/content/posts/auth-wragling-taming-microservices-with-adapter-pattern/index.md

 new version of the auth-wrapper library.

 Our team started the initiative, and I began working on proofs of concept (POCs) to understand the required changes.
-We had documents from different platform and integration teams, and I followed the guidelines for the upgrade.
+We had documents from different platforms and integration teams, and I followed the guidelines for the upgrade.

-Even though we were one of the first teams to adapt this new platform, we have details documentation from platform and arch teams.
+Even though we were one of the first teams to adopt this new platform, we have details documentation from platform and arch teams.

 _Should be a piece of cake right?_ _Hold my beer...!_